 These three entities are not specific disorders per se.
-Rather, they are general terms that can be used to describe patients without a specific diagnosis in whom cytopenias or clonal mutations represent a possible sign of disease that may manifest more clearly in the future.
+Rather, they are terms that describe patients without a specific hematologic diagnosis in whom cytopenias or clonal mutations represent a possible sign of disease that may manifest more clearly in the future.

 ●Morphologic evidence of significant dysplasia in at least one myeloid lineage (ie, ≥10 percent of erythroid precursors, granulocytes, or megakaryocytes) upon visual inspection of the bone marrow aspirate in the absence of other causes of dysplasia

 ●5 to 19 percent blast cells with a myeloid phenotype in the marrow

 ●A recurrent MDS-associated cytogenetic abnormality, such as deletion of the long arm of chromosome 5 [del(5q)] or monosomy 7

 Certain acquired karyotypic changes that lack diagnostic specificity (eg, acquired loss of the Y chromosome, trisomy 8, or loss of the long arm of chromosome 20 [del(20q)]) are not sufficient criteria for a diagnosis of MDS .